-Table 9 presents the exploitation rates used for each river for the 2023 advice.
-Because of the extended drought in summer 2018, the average angling exploitation rates were generally reduced by 50% to account for lower fishing activity.
-In addition, angling exploitation rates in general were reduced by 20% for years 2020 and 2021 to account for a reduced exploitation rate because of COVID-19 restrictions on movement unless Fisheries Inspector reports indicated otherwise or if the rod catch was greater than twice the five-year average then no such reductions were applied.
-In addition, the following decision framework was used to revise angling exploitation rates to account for periods of drought affecting angling in summer 2022.
+Appendix IV presents the exploitation rates used for each river for the 2023 advice.
+Angling exploitation rates in general were reduced by 20% for years 2020 and 2021 to account for a reduced exploitation rate because of COVID-19 restrictions on movement unless Fisheries Inspector reports indicated otherwise or if the rod catch was greater than twice the five-year average then no such reductions were applied.
+In addition, the following decision framework was used to assign angling exploitation rates to account for periods of drought affecting angling in summer 2022.

-- No further reduction was made to rivers that already had a low exploitation rate assigned. - No change to the MSW exploitation rates where MSW stocks were separately assessed as these comprise the spring period pre-drought. - No changes were made where no indication was given by the Fisheries Inspectors that angling catches were affected. - For rivers with a medium exploitation rate and where the Fisheries Inspectors indicated that low water levels affected angling, the rate was reduced to either low or drought medium to reflect lower angling activity due to low water levels as follows: - Munster Blackwater medium reduced to 80% of its standard value: - Easky and Drowes reduced to drought medium; and - Fane, Gweebarra, Leannan, Owenea & Owentocker, Suir and Tullaghobegly reduced to low.
+- No further reduction was made to rivers that already had a low exploitation rate assigned. - No change to the MSW exploitation rates where MSW stocks were separately assessed as these comprise the spring period pre-drought. - No changes were made where no indication was given by the Fisheries Inspectors that angling catches were affected. - For rivers with a medium exploitation rate and where the Fisheries Inspectors indicated that low water levels significantly affected angling, the rate was reduced to either low or drought medium to reflect lower angling activity due to low water levels as follows: - Munster Blackwater medium reduced to 80% of its standard value; - Easky and Drowes reduced to drought medium; and - Fane, Gweebarra, Leannan, Owenea & Owentocker, Suir and Tullaghobegly reduced to low.